 Ice Makers and Refrigerator Water Lines

 Slow ice production, smaller cubes, and frequently clogged filters are telltale signs of mineral buildup in your refrigerator's water system.
-Left unchecked, these deposits can completely block water lines.
+Left unchecked, deposits can completely block water lines and damage the inlet valve — a repair that's far costlier than simple prevention.

 Warning Signs Your Appliances Are Suffering

-Hard water damage is often gradual, making it easy to overlook until repairs become unavoidable.
-Watch for these red flags:
+Hard water damage is gradual, making it easy to overlook until repairs become unavoidable.
+Watch for these red flags in your home:

 - White or chalky residue around faucets, showerheads, and inside your dishwasher